xXleowXx/gitlab-charts/doc/installation/migration/helm_to_omnibus.md

     NOTE:
     You may re-use your old object storage with the new Omnibus GitLab instance.
 In this case, you do not need to sync data between two object storages.
-However, it could be de-provisioned when you uninstall GitLab Helm chart if you are using the built-in MinIO instance.
+However, the storage could be de-provisioned when you uninstall GitLab Helm chart if you are using the built-in MinIO instance.

 1. Copy the GitLab backup to the folder `/var/opt/gitlab/backups` on your Omnibus GitLab server, and